nathanrossi/meta-parallella/README.md

  * parallella-mmc-boot.dtb (rename it as 'devicetree.dtb')
  * e.g. parallella_e16_headless_gpiose_7010.bit.bin (rename it as 'parallella.bit.bin')

+Extract the rootfs image into the second ext4 partition.
+Assuming the rootfs image built is named 'core-image-epiphany', extract the tar.gz from deploy/images/core-image-epiphany-parallella.tar.gz into the root of the partition (run the tar command as root/with sudo in order ot preserve file system perms/options).

 Power Parallella board up with the SD card.
 The system will boot up and load the kernel, and then mount the rootfs from the second partition of the SD card.